Revisiting Roger Moore’s inaugural turn as the irrepressible James Bond.

 Of course, it is very much a product of its time, and there is no serious slight intended, but watching it you are reminded of just how far society has come in its representation of ethnic groups, so far that the film’s often prejudiced content comes across as kitsch rather than offensive.
 Our ‘superfly’ cast are slick, drug-dealing criminals who occasionally dabble in voodoo, but classic Bond was always a franchise steeped in stereotypes, regardless of race of creed.
 Go back far enough and there is reason for everyone to be offended.

 The James Bond series is one of those rare exceptions when we are able to accept such black and white delineations.
 This is a grandiose world which has very little to do with reality, and is certainly no reflection on the real world.
 Live and Let Die seems to tread a precarious line in terms of actual plot, with a somewhat low-key story set in predominantly black areas of the United States.
-Feeding off the blaxploitation films of the period, Bond is tasked with bringing down international drugs baron Karanga, a crook with ties in the Caribbean who plans to flood the streets with heroin and create a nation of addicts.
+Feeding off the blaxploitation films of the period, Bond is tasked with bringing down international drugs baron Karanga, a crook with ties to the Caribbean who plans to flood the streets with heroin and create a nation of addicts.
 In typical Bond fashion, the movie taps into real-life social issues in a manner that is both accurate and vastly overblown.
 Their criminal subjects cater to the most narrow-minded of political viewpoints, but their embellishments are so caricaturistic you would have to be a cynic to take them seriously.

 The fact is, eight instalments into the franchise, you should be prepared for such an exaggerated formula, particularly since Live and Let Die is the first to feature a brand new leading man.
 After almost a decade of the handsomely rugged Sean Connery, with an anomalous dash of Lazenby in-between, this is Roger Moore‘s first outing as the irrepressible super spy, and it doesn’t take long for him to slip into his sleek and silken facade.
 Say what you will about Moore and the character’s eyebrow-raising descent into innuendo, but he is just as iconic for one generation as Connery was for another, and purists tend to forget that the series had been heading in an increasingly cartoonish direction since 1964’s Goldfinger.
 Moore may have lacked the brutality of Ian Fleming’s literary hero, but an attempt at employing a Connery clone would almost certainly have ended in disaster, and his eventual successor’s casual suave is just as befitting for his time and place.